Completing declaration forms will not affect past credits - SSNIT

-The Management of Social Security and National Insurance Trust (SSNIT) has said the completion of pension declaration forms has nothing to do with the payment of Past Credit.
+The Management of Social Security and National Insurance Trust (SSNIT) says the completion of pension declaration forms has nothing to do with the payment of Past Credit.

 It assured all contributors and pensioners that SSNIT would at all times pay their benefits accurately and promptly as had always been done.